Looking for Mastering Chemistry Answers?

 Which textbooks does Mastering Chemistry work with?

 The most common pairings are Chemistry: The Central Science (Brown, LeMay, Bursten) and Chemistry: A Molecular Approach by Nivaldo Tro for General Chemistry.
 Organic Chemistry courses most commonly pair with McMurry, Wade, or Clayden.
-Other pairings include Petrucci’s General Chemistry and Zumdahl’s Chemistry.
-The specific textbook determines the problem bank your course draws from — FMMC experts are familiar with all standard pairings.

 Ready For An Easier Way To Complete Your Coursework?